 For instance, say your manager has assigned you a complicated task with a very sudden, short-notice deadline.
 This is the moment to start gathering your resources – don’t dwell too much on the bigger picture when you’re already overwhelmed.
 Tell yourself that you have the ability to handle the situation and your body is more likely to respond to the situation as a challenge rather than a threat.
 As a result, the stress itself becomes one of your greatest assets.

 Other stress management techniques, such as meditation and yoga, carry the message that stress should be eliminated.
 And whilst these approaches can be very beneficial, it’s important to notice your own mindset regarding stress.
 Seeing stress as something negative will only fuel further stress when you start to realize you can’t fight it.
 Ultimately, there are only two things in life that we have control over: our thoughts and our actions.
 Any external factors that cause our stress are beyond our control; once we come to understand this, life becomes easier to handle and it can suddenly seem clearer to stop trying to eliminate the stress.

 Instead, use it – your stress can give you an edge.
 It can be helpful to identify the meaning behind the stress you’re experiencing so you can understand how to use it.
 Look at it this way: you wouldn’t feel stressed unless you cared about the situation.
 Use the extra energy and adrenaline your body is giving you to achieve a positive outcome for the challenge you are facing, and thank stress for helping you to get there.

 Whilst stress can be harnessed to help you succeed, don’t waste your newfound energy on complicated planning.
 DropTask helps you to organize your daily tasks in one, dynamic workspace, so you can avoid feeling overwhelmed and tackle your tasks with the right mindset.
-Sign up to DropTask for FREE today.
+Try DropTask for free today.